dhivyasankar11/Student-Academic-Record-Management-System-/README.md

    3. Provide reverse traversal and backup functionalities using the doubly linked list.

-   4.Calculate the average GPA of all recorded students.
+   4. Calculate the average GPA of all recorded students.

 FEATURES IMPLEMENTED
-OPERATION	            DESCRIPTION
+* OPERATION	            *  DESCRIPTION
-Insert New Record	    Dynamically adds a new student (ID, Name, Department, GPA).
+1.Insert New Record	  -  Dynamically adds a new student (ID, Name, Department, GPA).
-Delete Record	        Removes a student by ID.
+2.Delete Record	      -  Removes a student by ID.
-Search Record	        Finds a student by ID or Name.
+3.Search Record	      -  Finds a student by ID or Name.
-Display Records  	    Displays all records in order of entry.
+4.Display Records  	  -  Displays all records in order of entry.
-Reverse Display	        Traverses and displays the list in reverse using prev pointers.
+5.Reverse Display	    -  Traverses and displays the list in reverse using prev pointers.
-Clone List    	        Creates a backup copy of all student records.
+6.Clone List    	     -  Creates a backup copy of all student records.
-Display Backup	        Shows the cloned list (for verification).
+7.Display Backup	     -  Shows the cloned list (for verification).
-Calculate Average GPA	Computes average GPA of all stored records.
+8.Calculate Average GPA-	Computes average GPA of all stored records.

 DATA STRUCTURE USED
-    Doubly Linked List
+   * Doubly Linked List
-    Each node contains:
+   * Each node contains:

 struct Student {
     int id;
     char name[50];